 Public Key Infrastructure or PKI allows users of public networks like the Internet to privately exchange data securely.
 PKI is essentially a set of hardware, software, policies, personnel and procedures needed to create, manage, distribute, use, store and revoke digital certificates.
-Data security through the PKI is an essential component of the E-Government Master Plan and the Integrated Government Philippines (iGovPhil) Project.
-The PKI is one of the core services being offered by the iGovPhil project and will foster trust in the government by ensuring secure and reliable online transactions.
+Data security through the PKI is an essential component of the E-Government Master Plan and the Integrated Government Philippines (iGovPhil) Program.
+The PKI is one of the core services being offered by the iGovPhil program and will foster trust in the government by ensuring secure and reliable online transactions.

 All government online applications stand to benefit from the use of the PKI and this ultimately improves service delivery of the government to its citizens.
 At the heart of the PKI is the concept of digital certificates.
 These certificates are very small files that can be stored on your computer, an ordinary flash drive or USB token.
 Through the use of certificates issued and digitally signed by a Certificate Authority (CA), the PKI ensures that the sender of data is indeed the source and that the said data has not been tampered with in transit.
 PKI can be used to encrypt data such as email or online transactions.

 PKI will also be an integral part of iGovPhil applications, such as the Online Payment Gateway System, National Archive Records and Management System (NARMIS) and Government-Wide Email System (GovMail), that will require secure communication and encryption.
 If your agency uses email to communicate with other agencies and the public, or has online transactions with the public or has plans to do so, then you need PKI.
 Among the applications that use PKI are:

 - Authentication in Web applications

 - Virtual Private Networks (VPNs)